mapcrafter/mapcrafter/docs/blockcrafter.rst

 .. code-block:: shell

-    $ mapcrafter-export
+    $ blockcrafter-export
         -a /home/user/.minecraft/versions/1.13.2.jar
         -o /home/user/blocks
         -v isometric
         -t 8

-You should see a blank window labelled "*VisPy canvas*" while Blockcrafter is rendering, don't close it!
+You might see a blank window labelled "*VisPy canvas*" while Blockcrafter is rendering, don't close it!
 Depending on your GPU, it can take a few minutes to render each view - please be patient.